 Los Angeles Convention Center is located in the western part of downtown near where the 110 and 10 freeways merge.
 This is a major convention center with often multiple events held on the same day due to its size.
 There are four different exhibitor halls, a main concourse and lots of meeting space.

-If you are here on the weekend and don’t mind parking a bit further from the convention center you can find cheaper parking in some of the lots 4-5 blocks away.
+If you are here on the weekend and don’t mind parking a bit further from the convention center you can find cheaper parking in some of the lots 4-5 blocks away – especially if you arrive early (before 10am) to take advantage of their early bird specials.
 Visit: www.lacclink.com

 LA Live is a massive entertainment complex that cost nearly 2 billion located across from the Staples Center next to downtown.
-This is the largest entertainment complex on the West Coast and includes the indoor Nokia Theatre and outdoor Nokia Plaza, the Grammy Museum, a number of restaurants, bowling and an arcade.
+This is the largest entertainment complex on the West Coast and includes the indoor Microsoft Theatre and outdoor Microsoft Plaza, the Grammy Museum, a number of restaurants, bowling and an arcade.

 The 54 story Ritz Carlton anchors one end of this complex as well as a huge 14-screen movie theatre.
 If you drive by the 110 near downtown on a regular basis you most certainly would have had plenty of time to watch this skyscraper being built – during its construction you probably were able to watch actual floors come together during an afternoon drive by on this freeway.

 This entire complex is situated right across the street from the Staples Center and near the Convention Center.
 This is a popular place to be whenever there are sporting events across the street.
-A number of restaurants are also part of this complex.
+During part of late Fall and early winter an ice arena is setup across from the Microsoft Center.
 Visit: www.lalive.com

 Museum of Contemporary Art (MOCA) – see our review here